hathevegasian/thevegasianwebsite/content/portfolio/banh-day.md

 category: ["FERMENTED"]
 project_images: ["images/projects/banhday/IMG_0181.png", "images/projects/banhday/IMG_0182.png"]
 ---
-If you are a fan of mochi, you will probably like this dish.
-Bánh Dày is a Vietnamese street food made from glutinous rice flour.
-Its chewy texture in combine with the umami from Chả Lụa (Viet cold sausage) and the salt pepper seasoning make its an addictive snack.
+If you're a fan of mochi, you're likely to adore this dish.
+Bánh Dày is a popular Vietnamese street food crafted from glutinous rice flour.
+Its delightful chewy texture, combined with the umami from Chả Lụa (Vietnamese cold sausage) and the seasoning of salt and pepper, makes it an addictive snack.

-It's extremely easy to make but you need a lot of patient to wait for them cooled down totally before digging in.
+It's incredibly easy to make, but you'll need to exercise some patience and allow them to cool down completely before digging in.
+However, I promise you, the wait will be worth it because you're in for the best snack ever!

-But it will be a fun process, trust me!
-Cause then you will know that you are about to have the best snack ever!

-Let's jump right into the recipe!
+Let's dive right into the recipe!
 {{< recipe
 img="images/projects/banhday/header_banhday.png"
 preptime="5 MIN"